AnirudhVyas/AnirudhVyas/README.md

 # Anirudh Vyas

 I am product leader with 22 years of experience shaping different products across various domains.
 I build things that last for a long time and are valuable.
 I value product market fit and customer's needs.
-I have done stints at leading Data Engineering leading development of high performance, high throughput querying and ingestion platform at PB scales, think Big Query-like scale, In past I help build transaction risk management system saving with 2 M$ in savings anually because of fraud detection in an online post order e-commerce setup.
+I have done stints at leading Data Engineering leading development of high performance, high throughput querying and ingestion platform at PB scales, think Big Query-like scale, In past I help build transaction risk management system producing 2 M$ in savings anually because of fraud detection in an online post order e-commerce setup.
 I have led teams to success by leading and mentoring and also leading by example and I particularly enjoy working and shaping complex product needs with emphasis on performance and scalability.

 ## What I'm building